AndreiMsc/Students-Assignments/README.md

 (will follow)

-**NOTE: This application uses: object-oriented programming, layered architecture,  implementation of own exception classes, classes.**
+**NOTE: This application uses: object-oriented programming, console-based user interface based on a menu system.**